imagination-labs/lefra/README.md

 await runner.release();
 ```

-If you prefer Lefra to start/commit/rollback around each call, pass
+If you want Lefra to fully defer transaction control to the caller, pass
-`manageTransaction: true` when constructing `TypeormLedgerStorage`.
+`manageTransaction: false` when constructing `TypeormLedgerStorage`.

 ##### Currency